seistudent/HackReadingApp/README.md

 Welcome to HackReading!
 This is a productivity application, that helps you organise your notes and better leverage the power of reading to build knowledge.

-This app utilises Natural Language Processing Tools (summarization, translation), and adopts a crowd-sourced and community-curated approach (real-time collaborative editing).
+This app utilises Natural Language Processing Tools (entity extraction, summarization), and adopts a crowd-sourced and community-curated approach (real-time collaborative discussions via chat functionality).

 How it works!

 1. Create a user account
 2. Write a new note based on a book which you are reading
-3. When you submit your completed note, we summarize your app and include this high level summary for ease of reference subsequently
+3. When you submit your completed note, we conduct entity extraction and auto-summarization of your notes
-4. View other people's summaries, select a translated version if necessary
+4. View other people's summaries and discuss in real time via chat
-5. Add to other summaries in real-time if you are reading the same book

 Technologies used

-1. MERN Stack - MongoDB, Express, React, Node.js; React Hooks, Creat React App, React Router, React-Bootstrap
+1. MERN Stack - MongoDB, Express, React, Node.js; Creat React App, React Router, React-Bootstrap
+2. Bootstrap for front-end formatting
-2. Socket.io for real time editing
+3. Socket.io for real time editing
-3. Systran.io for translation (API)
 4. Aylien API for entity extraction and text summarization (API)

+Technologies for Upcoming Features Pipeline

-5. Google Cloud Text-to-Speech (API)
+1. Google Cloud Text-to-Speech (API)
-6. Bootstrap for front-end formatting
+2. Systran.io for translation (API)

 To Do

-1. Build landing page and about page
+1. Build front-end: landing page and about page
-2. Build user sign up
+2. Build front-end: user sign up, note creation and dashboard
-3. Build note creation and translation feature
+3. Build back-end: API for user model and note model
-4. Build note viewing
+4. Build note editing
-5. Build note editing, and translation, speech to text

-Models required

-1. User model: name, password, email, user_id
-2. Note model: title, book, text, summary, creator, note_id
-3. Join Table: user_id, note_id
+5. Integrate NLP functionality, build API routes into back-end
+6. Build real-time chat functionality